banu101/MLFP/README.md

-The first NLP project based on Abay Kunanbayev's "Book of Words".
-The code based on open source language processing tool KazNLP.
-The results show that the syntax is well maintained, however the morphological meaning of the sentences is lost within the process.
+The first NLP project is based on Abay Kunanbayev's "Book of Words".
+The code is based on open source language processing tool KazNLP.
+The results show that the syntax is well maintained, however, the morphological meaning of the sentences is lost within the process.